 - Automotive tuner software.
-The level of ECU access you need to tune a car requires a specialized software, like the 10 above.
+The ECU access level you need to tune a car requires specialized software, like the ten above.

 With the right tools, yes.
 The ECU remapping software programs above grant anyone access to a vehicle’s ECU.
 Having said that, though, remapping an ECU is a delicate and complicated process.
 It’s not something that’s advised for just any home mechanic to undertake.

 You can think of the ECU map as the computer’s instructions to the engine.
-Hundreds of parameters are defined in the various tables, dictating the spark timing, air-to-fuel ratio, and other important engine processes.
-If you don’t know what you’re doing, you can cause serious and irreversible damage.
+Hundreds of parameters are defined in the various tables, dictating the spark timing, air-to-fuel ratio, and other essential engine processes.
+If you don’t know what you’re doing, you can cause severe and irreversible damage.

-There are vehicle-specific guides online explaining how to best remap the ECU.
-If you don’t have a lot of experience with engine coding and programming, it’s advised to download one of these guides and read through it before you start.
+There are vehicle-specific guides online explaining how to remap the ECU best.
+If you don’t have much experience with engine coding and programming, it’s advised to download one of these guides and read through it before you start.
 Taking the time to know what you’re doing can save you a lot of money and headaches down the line.

 The good news is, any parts of the vehicle that haven’t been altered will still be covered.
-If you tune the transmission and driveline to enhance performance, for example, the powertrain portion of your warranty will be voided, but your warranty covering things like the AC or window controls will still be valid.
+Suppose you tune the transmission and driveline to enhance performance, for example.
+In that case, the powertrain portion of your warranty will be voided, but your warranty covering things like the AC or window controls will still be valid.

 Not if it’s done correctly.
-All vehicles still need to comply by state regulations for emissions and professional mechanics are aware of these standards.
+All vehicles still need to comply with state regulations for emissions, and professional mechanics are aware of these standards.
 A reputable mechanic will not tune your car in such a way that it’s illegal to operate in your state.

-In many cases yes, though this isn’t the primary goal.
-Engine tuning is primarily aimed at improving the torque and response of the engine in its lower and middle speed ranges, giving the car more “pick-up” so it can go from 0 to 60 more efficiently.
+In many cases, yes, though this isn’t the primary goal.
+Engine tuning aims to improve the engine’s torque and response in its lower and middle speed ranges, giving the car more “pick-up” so it can go from 0 to 60 more efficiently.
 Increased maximum speed is often a side-effect of this boost in torque, as well, though it’s relatively minor, rarely more than 10 miles per hour faster than its previous maximum speed.

 A “remap” is a blanket term used to describe a set of modifications to the ECU and is a popular form of engine tuning.
 During a remap, multiple aspects of the engine’s performance are recalibrated together with the aims of accomplishing a specific goal, most commonly boosting the output and power.

 That depends on what kind of modification you get and the policies in place at your insurance agency.
 Some will raise your premium if you retune your engine to improve its output.
-If you’re concerned about this, check with your insurance company before you make any modifications to your vehicle.
+If you’re concerned about this, check with your insurance company before making any modifications to your vehicle.

-6. How does tuning an engine improve the fuel efficiency?
+How does tuning an engine improve fuel efficiency?

 The higher the gear your engine is in, the more efficiently it runs and the less fuel it uses.
 Tuning your engine allows you to reach higher gears more quickly, reducing the amount of time you’re in a gas-guzzling lower gear.
 This is the main reason tuning your engine can often improve your vehicle’s MPG.

 This is the process of restoring a vehicle to its original factory standards.
-Basically it means removing the modifications, or un-doing whatever tuning has been done to it.
+It means removing the modifications or un-doing whatever tuning has been done to it.